tarikadnan98/Jira-Task/README.md

 # About the files in this repository
 1. Jira.jmx contains the script file for JMeter.

-2. assertion.txt file contains the assertion results that was ran previosuly.
-3. image.png and 3MB.jpg are the two image files that is used in the API automation in JMeter.
+2. image.png and 3MB.jpg are the two image files that is used in the API automation in JMeter.

 # About cloning the repository